MaciejDanko/hopit/README.md

 The latent health variables can be directly accessed using `model1$coef.ls$latent.params`.
-We can, however, standardize these coefficients using Jürges’ approach (Jurges 2007) in order to obtain so called disability weights.
+We can, however, standardize these coefficients using Jürges' approach (Jurges 2007) in order to obtain so called disability weights.
 The disability weights are the same for each individual in the modeled population.
 The standardization is done using the `standardizeCoef` function.